-The data collected, including the likes of road details, signage, and landmarks, will be used to improve Apple Maps as part of Apple's efforts to rebuild the service, which began in the United States last year.
+The data collected, such as road details, signage, and landmarks, will be used to improve Apple Maps as part of Apple's efforts to revamp the app.
+The 360º imagery will also likely be used for "Look Around" when Apple eventually expands its new Street View-like feature beyond the United States.

-This article, "Apple Maps Vehicles to Begin Surveying Canada This Summer" first appeared on MacRumors.com
+This article, "Apple Maps Vehicles to Begin Surveying Germany Next Week" first appeared on MacRumors.com

 Discuss this article in our forums